 Andorra by Train and Bus

-Andorra was supposed to be visited at the start of my trip and I’m fitting it in after Munich, as I’m not allowed to go to Slovenia, Bulgaria and Hungary, as planned.
+Andorra was supposed to be visited at the start of my trip and I’m fitting it in after Munich, as Covid restrictions prevent me from going to Slovenia, Bulgaria and Hungary, as planned.
 This involves traversing France and back again, so I can get back (sort of ) on schedule.
 I’m heading from Munich to Paris and then to Toulouse, where I catch a bus to Andorra.

 The TGV trains are incredibly slick - travelling at over 200 mph.
 I can track the route on my laptop - they award you a diploma when the speed reaches 300 kph – and the opportunity to post your achievement on Facebook.
 There’s a palpable jolt sideways when we pass another train and my ears pop when we shoot through a tunnel.
 And definitely no chance that I can take a decent photo.
 Fields and fields of cheery yellow sunflowers, heads all facing expectantly in the same direction.
 Every seat is filled, so no one metre distancing here.
 It’s like travelling on a plane, masks on at all times.